 When I created this recipe for LTEV, I didn’t know whether to term it ‘roasted’ veg or a casserole, since it is a little bit of both.
 So, I decided to go with my feelings… everything combines into some bliss… in a dish.

-Oh, I should also mention I love fennel (yep, many of you know that).
-So, sometimes I swap out the parboiled potatoes with some fennel.
-What makes this dish work for me, is not just the main ingredients, but the seasonings and the raisins.
-I know, seems weird, right?
+Sometimes I swap out the parboiled potatoes with fennel.
+It roasts up tender and tastes delicious.
+But, for a heartier plant-based recipe, potatoes work beautifully.
+What makes this dish work for me, is not just the main ingredients, but the seasonings – and the raisins.
+I know, raisins seem weird, right?
 But, when you have many savory components together, adding just a touch of sweetness kind of perks up the flavor profile between bites.
-And the raisins are especially nice contrasted with the olives.

 I hope you try this recipe.
 It isn’t hard to make, just takes a bit of veg prepping, and then everything into one big ol’ dish.
 When baked, it serves up nicely on quinoa or brown rice, but could also be tossed through pasta.
 Also, it can be eaten all on its own, as the beans and potatoes make it quite substantial.